cdisc-org/cdisc-rules-engine/resources/schema/Operations.md

     FLAGVAR: "Y"
 ```

-Example: return the number of records grouped by USUBJID and IDVARVAL where QNAM = "TEST1" and "IDVAR" = "GROUPID", renaming the IDVARVAL column to GROUPID for subsequent merging.
+Example: return the number of records grouped by USUBJID and IDVARVAL where QNAM = "TEST1" and IDVAR = "GROUPID", renaming the IDVARVAL column to GROUPID for subsequent merging.

 ```yaml
 - operation: record_count